 According to a recent augmented data management study by NVP only half of the firms surveyed are managing data as a business asset.
 We find that many companies are still questioning the investment into a data management solution and most of them are buying into one or more of these myths.

-Data management myth: if the initiative sounds overwhelming, its too time-consuming.
+Myth: if the initiative sounds overwhelming, its too time-consuming.

 Reality: There’s no need to solve all of your data silo problems at once.
 Start your data management project with one use case, then expand to others.
 We suggest starting off a “low hanging fruit” project so you can quickly test the solution and realize results.